m0loch/wordle-js/README.md

 @material-ui/core

 ## Work that still needs to be done
-1. checks for win
+1. modals (with new game on end)
-2. hints
+2. animations
-3. word randomization